Application Analytics and Management

-The Application Dashboard provides a holistic view of all the applications monitored by Citrix ADM and provides key information related to all the applications.
+The Application Dashboard provides a complete view of the applications monitored by NetScaler MAS and provides key information related to the applications.
 For example, the dashboard displays performance and security metrics, counters, and the health status of the applications.
 To display information about a particular application, select the application.
-And in the Summary panel, bar graphs show metrics such as app score and threat indexes, for all monitored applications.
+In the Summary panel, bar graphs show metrics such as app score and threat indexes, for the monitored applications.

 On the Application Dashboard, you can

 View your applications